reardonj/reardonj.github.io/_projects/quick_initiative.md

 ## Features
 - Supports HP tracking and quickly duplicating entries.
-- History, saved using client-side data-storage using the local storage API.
+- Entry history and groups, saved on the client using the local storage API.

-## TODOs
+## Todos
-- Support mobile-size screens
+- Support mobile-sized screens.
+- Explore React unit-testing libraries.